 |4K/30p Video||no Video|

 |8 shutter flaps per second||3 shutter flaps per second|

 |290 shots per battery charge||400 shots per battery charge|

 |122 x 71 x 44 mm, 426 g||152 x 113 x 75 mm, 895 g|

 Body comparison: Panasonic GX85 vs Canon 5D

 The physical size and weight of the Panasonic GX85 and the Canon 5D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX85 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX85 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is considerably larger (98 percent) than the Panasonic GX85.
 Moreover, the 5D is substantially heavier (110 percent) than the GX85.
 It is noteworthy in this context that the 5D is splash and dust-proof, while the GX85 does not feature any corresponding weather-sealing.